b1tt0/brainfuck.rb/README.md

 *argument inside of [brackets] is optional. default stack size - 100

 Keep in mind - there are no loops **yet**.
 I'm working on implementing it.
-Input might be broken (at least it doesn't work for me, still can't find the solution.)